senacor/azure-function-middleware/README.md

 ### Logging and Tracing with appInsights

 To enhance the logging and tracing with appInsights you can wrap your function with the appInsightWrapper.
-Currently, this will log the query-parameter and binding-context of request into the customProperties, which will make your logs more searchable.
+Currently, this will add request parameters and workflow data into the customProperties, which will make your logs more searchable.

 Use the `AppInsightForHttpTrigger` for your http-functions:
 ```typescript